SONNY-SONNIX/Seville_Capstone_Sentiment_Analyzer_App/FastAPI_readme.md

 This app provides a simple and efficient way to analyze and classify a text as a positive or negative sentiment.

-#### 👥 Authors

-This project is developed and maintained by:

-Sonny Agorvor -Otchie feel free to reach out to me with any questions or feedback!

 #### ✨ Acknowledgments

 I would like to express my gratitude to The Azubi Africa team for their valuable contributions to this project.